oscar-system/Oscar.jl/docs/src/Rings/integer.md

 ## Basic arithmetic

-Oscar provides the basic arithmetic operations `+`, `-` and `*` and comparison operators `==`, `!=`, `<`, `<=`, `>`, `>=`, including mixed operations between
+OSCAR provides the basic arithmetic operations `+`, `-` and `*` and comparison operators `==`, `!=`, `<`, `<=`, `>`, `>=`, including mixed operations between
-Julia and Oscar integers.
+Julia and OSCAR integers.
 It also provides division and powering as described below.

-### Division in Oscar
+### Division in OSCAR

-Oscar distinguishes a number of different kinds of division:
+OSCAR distinguishes a number of different kinds of division:

 * [Exact division](@ref integer_exact_division) (`divexact`)
 * [Euclidean division](@ref integer_euclidean_division) (`div`, `rem`, `divrem` and `mod`)